 Delete Role: And...it's gone.
-(But first, there's a confirmation prompt.)
+(But first, there's a confirmation prompt.
+Also, you cannot delete a Role assigned to an active user.)

 Clone Role: Opens a New role version of the modal, duplicating the Description and Policies of the Role you started with.